melmzv/huwiwiQuartoThesis/README.md

 ```
 6. Eventually, you will be greeted with the "paper.pdf" file in the `output` directory.
 You have successfully used an open science resource and reproduced the analysis.
 Congratulations! :rocket:
 > [!NOTE]
-> I have saved a copy of rendered "paper.pdf" in the `doc` directory for quick GitHub preview .
+> I have saved a copy of rendered "paper.pdf" in the `doc` directory for your quick GitHub preview.

-## Setting up for Reproducible Empirical Research
+## Setting up your Thesis Project

 To start your own thesis project, follow same steps as in [previous section](#how-do-i-create-the-template-output) but notice the following:
 1. Remove any files that you don’t need for your specific project.